Roland SDX-330

 Roland SDX-330 Dimensional Expander

-Roland made chorusing their thing, and cemented their place in history with the Dimension D, but by all accounts, it is the SDX-330 that is the best chorus processor.
-The sad thing is, by the time it was released in 1994, chorusing had pretty much run it's course in recording and the sales of this processor must have been very low as they rarely ever come up for sale.
+Roland made chorusing their thing and cemented their place in history with the Dimension D, but by all accounts, it is the SDX-330 that is the best chorus processor.
+The sad thing is, by the time it was released in 1994, chorusing had pretty much run its course in recording and the sales of this processor must have been very low as they rarely ever come up for sale.

-The Roland SDX-330 is a high quality studio effects unit designed to provide exceptional digital effects such as Chorus, Flanging, Phasing and Delays along with a variety of pitch based effects.
+The Roland SDX-330 is a high-quality studio effects unit designed to provide exceptional digital effects such as Chorus, Flanging, Phasing and Delays along with a variety of pitch based effects.

 High Quality Effects